-The government has ensured superfast broadband (speeds of 24Mbps or more) coverage for over 96% of UK premises and has provided universal access to basic broadband (speeds of at least 2Mbps).
+The government has ensured superfast broadband (speeds of 24Mbps or more) coverage for over 96% of UK premises.
+The Superfast programme is committed to run until 2026.

-You can check whether superfast broadband is available in your area using the superfast broadband postcode checker and find out more details about what is happening in your local area using our Google Map
+You can check whether superfast broadband is available in your area using the superfast broadband postcode checker.

 More information on the government’s approach to delivering superfast broadband is available in the UK Next Generation Network Infrastructure Deployment Plan.

-Information and take-up data on all procurements on the Superfast Broadband Programme can be found in the spreadsheet below.
+Information and take-up data on all procurements on the Superfast Broadband Programme can be found in the table of local broadband projects spreadsheet.
 The spreadsheet also contains links to gainshare consultations published by local broadband projects.
-Table of local broadband projects

 Further information on State aid is explained on the State Aid Advice web pages.